-Food Glorious Food, where to start in Istanbul as you walk through the streets of Sirkeci, where we stayed you are greeted to come and visit their restaurants.
+Food Glorious Food, where do I start with all the mouth-watering food in Istanbul as you walk through the streets of Sirkeci, you tend to get greeted to visit their restaurants by their waiters.

 On our first evening after arriving we went to a local restaurant based near our hotel in Sirkeci called ‘Bereket Doner’.
 I tried one of their popular dishes on the menu ‘Iskender Kebab a dish filled with donner meat, cubes of bread soaked in a yoghurt and tomato sauce.